HansHolz09/Beste-Noten-App/README_en.md

 - Home screen with a daily overview and recent grades
 - Simple grade overview with the option to view grade histories
 - Grade charts to compare different school years
-- Clear timetable view with substitution plan changes
+- Clear timetable view with substitution plan changes and absence entries
 - Overview of current subjects and teachers with their abbreviations
 - Adaptive Material 3 Expressive design on all platforms
 - Beautiful animations and transitions